somsubhra88/Obsidian-Vault/niagra/Peregrine 2.0.md

 Each set of these variables plays a critical role in the optimisation model by defining the decision space over which the model seeks to minimise cost. `X` variables adjust the allocation of resources, `Y` variables toggle the selection of specific order options, and both `S` and `D` variables manage the assignment of orders to different organisational units and dates, respectively.

+# Parameters
+1. **A - Required Cases**

+    - **Fields Involved:** Based on `unique_identifiers` which could include identifiers like order number, SKU, etc.
+    - **Description:** This parameter represents the number of cases required for each unique combination of identifiers in the dataset.
+It quantifies the demand or need for each configuration, guiding the optimisation on how many units of resource are needed.
+2. **C - Available Resources**

+    - **Fields Involved:** ALTERNATE_SKU, ALTERNATE_DATE, ALTERNATE_OPTION, RESOURCE
+    - **Description:** This parameter indicates the quantity of resources available for each combination of the specified fields.
+It accounts for the total resources that can be allocated to meet the demands specified by the `A` parameter, considering different SKUs, options, and dates.
+3. **T - Total Cases Per Order**

+    - **Fields Involved:** ORDERNUM
+    - **Description:** This parameter aggregates the total number of cases required per order.
+It is a broader measure that sums up the demands across possibly multiple items or configurations within a single order, providing a macro view of order-level demand.
+4. **L - Resource Quantity Aggregated Over All Unique Combinations**

+    - **Fields Involved:** Based on `unique_identifiers`
+    - **Description:** Similar to `A`, but specifically modifies the case counts possibly for logistical or practical adjustments, such as accounting for bulk handling, packaging differences, or other factors that modify the base case requirement.
+5. **COST - Total Cost**

+    - **Fields Involved:** Based on `unique_identifiers`
+    - **Description:** This parameter calculates the total cost associated with each unique identifier combination.
+It enables the optimization model to incorporate cost efficiency directly into the decision-making process, aiming to minimize this value while meeting all other constraints.